WYSIWYG editor that fits your needs

 Check them out to see how to create an editor component and change its type, overwrite its configuration or bind an event handler.
 Additionally, see how to create a simple two-way data binding between the CKEditor 4 WYSIWYG editor component and other components, using the internal state of Vue components.

-The CKEditor 4 Vue.js integration is stable, but we still deem it a beta version.
-We are awaiting your feedback and ideas on how it can be improved further.
+After a beta phase, a stable release of the CKEditor 4 Vue.js integration was published on May 27, 2020.
+Now we are awaiting your feedback and ideas on how it can be improved further.
 We also want to thank the community for all the comments and issues already reported.
 Please keep them coming and help us improve the CKEditor 4 WYSIWYG editor Vue integration!

 At the same time, we are looking forward to hearing what other frameworks we should support with a native CKEditor 4 WYSIWYG editor integration.
 Angular and React are already supported!